asmeurer/blog/posts/playing-with-swift-and-spritekit/index.md

 World" Swift file with the basic `SKScene` subclass.
 Go ahead and compile and run this in the simulator to see what it does.

-There are four important methods of `SKScene` which you will want to override, `didMoveToView`, `touchesBegan`, `touchesEnded`, and `update`. `didMoveToView` is your initialize for your scene.
+There are four important methods of `SKScene` which you will want to override, `didMoveToView`, `touchesBegan`, `touchesEnded`, and `update`. `didMoveToView` is the initializer for the scene.
 Anything that should be set up and appear from the very beginning should go there. `touchesBegan` and `touchesEnded` are called when a finger touches the screen and when it leaves the screen, respectively.
 Remember always that iOS devices are multitouch devices, so these events can happen concurrently, and there can be multiple touches happening at once.
 The first argument to these methods is a set of touches, which you should iterate over to perform actions (the "Hello World" example shows how to do this).
 Finally, the `update` method is called every time the scene is updated, at each "frame" essentially.

 There are other methods, for instance, `touchesMoved`.
 However, I discovered that you don't actually want to use `touchesMoved` to do what you would think